T. J. Moore

 Terrance Moore (born April 14, 2006) is an American college football wide receiver for the Clemson Tigers.

 Early life

 Moore attended Tampa Catholic High School in Tampa, Florida.
 He had 42 receptions for 1,021 yards with 12 touchdowns as a junior and 50 receptions for 1,272 yards and 17 touchdowns his senior year.
 Moore was selected to play in the 2024 All-American Bowl, where he had two touchdown receptions.
 A five-star recruit, he committed to Clemson University to play college football.

 College career

-Moore entered his true freshman year at Clemson as a backup before earning more playing time as the season went on.
+Moore entered his true freshman year with the Tigers as a backup before earning more playing time as the season went on.
 He had his first career touchdown reception in the second game of the season against the Appalachian State Mountaineers.